DSRCorporation/imf-conversion/README.md

 2. Get x264 Encoder [x264](http://www.videolan.org/developers/x264.html).
 10-bit version must be used!

 3. Get BMX: bmx2raw and raw2bmx applications [BMX](https://sourceforge.net/projects/bmxlib/).
+But latest version include
+   MCA labeling property checks and do not unwrap some media files we ssuggest to use bmx-snapshot-20150603 snapshot from official site or from tools/bmx.

 4. Get ASDCP tool.
 Please build it from https://github.com/DSRCorporation/asdcplib-as02 repository.
 This is a fork from from http://www.cinecert.com/asdcplib/ which is enhanced to work properly with TTML wrapped in MXF.